TomWebster98/TomWebster98/README.md

 MPhys Physics with Astrophysics graduate with a high first-class degree from the University of Sussex.
 Experienced in control software engineering, systems engineering, material mechanics testing and experimental design; in addition to STEM outreach and communications.
 Currently working towards a chartership in engineering (CEng) with the IET.

 Passionate about Motorsport engineering and strategy, particularly Formula 1 and BTCC.
-Current projects focus on **race strategy data analysis, control system modelling, and MATLAB/Simulink.**
+Current projects focus on **race strategy data analysis, high-performance powertrain control system modelling, and MATLAB/Simulink.**

 ### What I'm Doing: